ganinga/HyperEntropicPingPong/README.md

-# PingPong
+# HyperentropicPingPong
 A beginner ping pong game made using html and javascript.